 Ocean breeze open layouts are perfect for coastal kitchen designs, emphasizing spaciousness and natural light.
 These kitchens often feature large windows or glass doors that offer views of the sea and allow light to flood the space, enhancing the airy feel.
 The use of light colors and reflective surfaces helps to maximize the brightness.
 An open-plan layout encourages a casual flow that is perfect for entertaining or relaxing with family.
 If you desire a kitchen that captures the freedom and openness of the coast, consider this design.

-- Furniture: White shaker-style kitchen cabinets with glass-front uppers and brass hardware
+- Furniture: white shaker-style base and upper cabinets with glass-front uppers flanking the window wall

-- Lighting: Clear glass globe pendant lights with chrome chains
+- Lighting: clear glass globe pendant lights with thin black suspension cords

 5. Bright and Airy Coastal Chic